 Here’s some background information about the Internal Revenue Service (IRS) scandal involving the targeting of certain groups.
 In May 2013, the Treasury Inspector General for Tax Administration released a report indicating the targeting involved delaying the processing of applications by certain conservative groups and requesting information from them that was later deemed unnecessary.

-The Justice Department is investigating circumstances surrounding the disappearance of IRS emails that Republicans believe could shed light on the possible targeting of conservative and other political groups by the agency.
+The Justice Department was investigating circumstances surrounding the disappearance of IRS emails that Republicans believed could shed light on the possible targeting of conservative and other political groups by the agency.

-July 2010 - The Determinations Unit managements asks its specialists to BOLO for Tea Party applications.
+July 2010 - The Determinations Unit asks its specialists to BOLO for tea party applications.

 May 2012 - After the IRS is first notified of the practice, the use of some BOLO lists involving conservative labels is stopped.

--- Steven Miller claims the targeting happened because of being staffers being overworked and not understanding unclear regulations rather than because of political motivations.
+– Miller claims the targeting happened because of staffers being overworked and not understanding unclear regulations rather than because of political motivations.